The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Massive gravity in a free-falling frame of reference

 \section{Massive gravity in a free-falling frame of reference}

-Here I will analyze the theory around a "free-falling" frame satisfying the condition $f(Sr)\to1$ locally for any observer.
-The dynamical metric in this case is not necessarily Minkowski inside the massive gravity formulation if the St\"uckelberg function is expanded on it at the perturbative level.
-Under stationary solutions, only when the spatial derivative of the St\"uckelberg function vanishes, the free-falling metric is conformal to Minkowski.
-The free-falling condition, also constraints the behavior of the St\"uckelberg function for the case of two free-parameters for the massive action, if we impose the regularity condition at the future event horizon as has been explained in \cite{Kodama}.
+Our analysis starts with the theory expanded around a free-falling frame of reference satisfying the condition $f(S_0r)\to1$ locally for any observer.
+The metric in a free-falling frame is not necessarily Minkowski inside the massive gravity formulation.
+Only when the St\"uckelberg function is trivially defined to be the standard time-coordinate $T_0(r,t)=S_0t$, then the free-falling metric is conformal to Minkowski.
+The free-falling condition, also constraints the behavior of the St\"uckelberg function for the case of two free-parameters for the massive action (without including the graviton mass), if we impose the regularity condition at the future event horizon as has been explained in \cite{Kodama}.
 For the case of one free-parameter with the St\"uckelberg function arbitrary, the free-falling condition does not provide any constraint on $T_0(r,t)$.
 The explicit form of the $Q$-matrix appearing inside the massive action, will depend on the case under evaluation.
-Here I explore the two cases at the background level.
+Here we explore the two cases at the background level.